derac/Local-Linode/README.md

    1. MAC Address Policy: Strip all network adapter MAC addresses
    1. Un-check Write Manifest file, might be faster
    1. File: "{**default VirtualBox VMs folder**}/ubuntu_server_template.ova"
+1. You can delete the Template you created in VirtualBox.
+If you need to update the OVA, you can edit a machine spawned by the script, re-export, and overwrite the template OVA.

 ```bash
 # install virtualbox guest additions from ubuntu multiverse repo